Who is considered the next of kin for life insurance?

 - Your life insurance policy does not need to follow next of kin in all states if you list beneficiaries

-- To make sure that the right person inherits proceeds of your life insurance policy, name a next of kin and take legal action beforehand
+- To make sure that the right person inherits the proceeds of your life insurance policy, name a next of kin and take legal action beforehand

-Who is considered next of kin for life insurance companies and what are next-of-kin rights?
+Who is considered next of kin for life insurance companies and what are next of kin rights?
 Life insurance companies generally do not need to recognize your next of kin if you list beneficiaries.

 Generally, next of kin is a legal term that determines who inherits a person’s property or who makes funeral arrangements if you die intestate (without a will).

 Your permanent life insurance policy is part of your estate, but only your named beneficiaries will receive the proceeds outside of one exception.
+Another name for next of kin is often used to describe the primary beneficiaries of such policies.

 Read on to know more about next of kin and how it is connected to life insurance.
 When you are ready to see rates from top life insurance companies in your area, enter your ZIP code into our free quote tool above.

-What is next of kin order?
+What is the next of kin order?

 If you take out a life insurance policy without naming beneficiaries, the proceeds will go to eligible blood relatives based on who is next of kin.
 This is the general order: